sferik/t-ruby/README.md

 **Note**: If your tweet includes special characters (e.g. `!`), make sure to wrap it in single quotes instead of double quotes, so those characters are not interpreted by your shell.
-However, if you use single quotes, your Tweet can't contain any apostrophes.
+(However, if you use single quotes, your Tweet obviously can't contain any apostrophes.)

+### Retrieve detailed information about a Twitter user
+    t whois @sferik

-### Retrieve stats about users
+### Retrieve stats for multiple users
     t users -l @sferik @gem

 ### Follow users
     t follow @sferik @gem

-### Find out if one user follows another
+### Check whether one user follows another
     t does_follow @ev @sferik

-**Note**: If the first user doesn't follow the second, `t` will exit with a non-zero exit code.
-This allows you to execute conditional commands, for
+**Note**: If the first user does not follow the second, `t` will exit with a non-zero exit code.
+This allows you to execute commands conditionally, for example, only attempt to send a user a direct message if he are already follows you:
-example:

-    t does_follow @ev @sferik && t dm @ev "What's up, bro?"
+    t does_follow @ev && t dm @ev "What's up, bro?"

-### Create a list for everyone you're currently following
+### Create a list for everyone you're following
     t list create following-`date "+%Y-%m-%d"`

-### Add everyone you're currently following to that list (up to 500 users)
+### Add everyone you're following to that list (up to 500 users)
     t followings | xargs t list add following-`date "+%Y-%m-%d"`

-### List all the members of a list
+### List all the members of a list, in long format
-    t list members following-`date "+%Y-%m-%d"`
+    t list members -l following-`date "+%Y-%m-%d"`

 ### List all your lists, in long format
     t lists -l